+RW: ring width; SG: specific gravity; SM: specific modulus

 The proportion of flat radial profiles was of about 40% for each variable.
 Most other profiles were decreasing for RW and SG, and increasing for SM.
 But less than 50% of flat profiles were straight, meaning that most flat profiles were either convex (for RW or SG), or concave (as for SM) (Fig. 6).

 Fig. 6.
-Examples of median plot profiles with flat slope: flat-convex (Specific modulus, P5) or flat-concave (Ring width, P2)
+Examples of median plot profiles with flat slope: flat-convex (Specific modulus, plot 5) or flat-concave (Ring width, plot 2)

 The proportions of each type of profile seemed to differ between plots, as illustrated on Fig. 7.

 Fig. 7.
-Distribution of profile types plotbased on the slope of linear regression
+Distribution of profile types for the 9 plots, based on the slope of the linear regression of the studied properties versus the radial position

 3.4.3 Distribution of profiles shape parameters